 - Work alongside project / programme managers to ensure that work is delivered to meet time, cost, quality and safety requirements.

-- Demonstrable experience in dealing with supply chain, from scoping requirements and developing procurement specifications through to overseeing contract delivery as necessary.
+- Dealing with supply chain, from scoping requirements and authoring procurement specification through to overseeing contract delivery as necessary.

 - Initiation and progression of the procurement process, including liaison with suppliers and manufacturers, through to delivery and inspection.

 - Keep abreast of developments in their own field and applying them to designated work packages.

 - Provide coaching to develop the skills and abilities of others for the benefit of the company.

 - Requirement to travel is expected, between NNL locations and customer locations.

 The Ideal Candidate

 - Degree in Electrical Engineering or closely related subject and a high level of experience in CE&I discipline.

 - In depth knowledge of the legislative, regulatory, quality and environmental requirements relating to engineering development projects.